 And yet, it’s still the case that many brands refuse to employ this strategy, for one reason or another – the same Promobikes survey found only 28% of respondents had been offered product samples within the past three months.

-Whilst this may seem to be negative for the industry, in fact it’s the opposite.
+Whilst this may seem to be negative for the industry, in fact, it’s the opposite.
 This state-of-play offers a wealth of opportunities for brands of all sizes to capitalise on the cost-effective, value-driving force that is product sampling.

-Like I said, the vast majority of consumers are looking for a brand who’ll give them something for nothing.
+As I said, the vast majority of consumers are looking for a brand who’ll give them something for nothing.
 This is your opportunity…

 Convinced by the data you’ve seen today?
-Check out our sampling campaign checklist for advice planning your first campaign.
+Check out our sampling campaign checklist for advice on planning your first campaign.